braintripping/cljs-live/README.md

 **Goals**

-Stage 1 - easy to pre-build cljs/js dependencies for use in a self-hosted environment Stage 2 - a web service to supply requested cljs/js deps on-demand for browser-based self-hosted ClojureScript
+1. easy to pre-build cljs/js dependencies for use in a self-hosted environment
+2. a web service to supply requested cljs/js deps on-demand for browser-based self-hosted ClojureScript

 ### Usage